LIFETIME DEAL — LIMITED TIME

 Start Translating Your Book into Other Languages

-If you’ve ever thought about reaching a broader audience, translating your book is a fantastic way to do it.
+If you’ve been thinking about reaching a broader audience, translating your book is one of the most direct ways to do it.

 Choose the Right Language for Translation

-Look at the demographics of translated fiction buyers: in the UK, buyers aged 25 to 34 snagged almost 25% of all translated fiction sales in 2022.
+One useful benchmark: demographics in translated fiction sales.
+For example, in the UK, buyers aged 25 to 34 accounted for almost 25% of all translated fiction sales in 2022.
+That kind of data helps you decide what language might actually match your book’s vibe and the reader who’s most likely to buy.

 Find a Professional Translator

-Scout for professionals through literary translation associations or by asking other authors for recommendations.
+I usually start by scouting professionals through literary translation associations, or by asking other authors for recommendations.
+That’s often faster than generic marketplaces.

 Ready to Create Your eBook?